 Arterial Blood Gas (ABG)

-This test is the gold standard to diagnose respiratory failure.
+This test is the gold standard for diagnosing respiratory failure.
 An ABG test includes information about pH, PaO2, PaCO2, and HCO3.

 However, since the HCO3 values from this test are calculated, a measured HCO3 obtained from a basic metabolic panel is preferred to perform an ABG analysis accurately.
 (18,19)